algolia/algoliasearch-django/README.md

 Setup
 -------------

-In your Django settings, add `django.contrib.algoliasearch` to `INSTALLED_APPS` and add two settings:
+In your Django settings, add `django.contrib.algoliasearch` to `INSTALLED_APPS` and add these two settings:

 ```python
 ALGOLIA = {